harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegate-requirements-and-limitations.md

 helpdocs_is_published: true
 ---

-This topic describes the basic requirements of Harness Delegate.
+This topic describes the basic requirements for Harness Delegate.

 * Deployment limits are set by account type.